WTFDYDWYDKWTD at work

 8. Trash Can Be Treasure

-One client’s trash — or “too expensive” or “I don’t knooow” — is another client’s treasure.
 If an oldy but goody might work for something else, reduce, reuse, recycle.
-There’s always a chance the right client and the right brief will help those great ideas see the light of day.
-Another true story.
+There’s always a chance the right client, budget, and brief will help those great ideas see the light of day.
+True story.

 Jazzmine